 The final solution will be reliant on an onboarding experience that is easily accessible from different locations on the app so that users are able to successfully interact with multiple AR exhibitions without help.

 The main components of the user interface design emerged as a direct result of my earlier user research and insights.
-The project carousel on the home pages was informed by the Biennale's need for future scalability, and the key touchpoints I had identified in the journey map informed the onboarding experience.
+The need for a project carousel on the home pages was informed by the Biennale's need for future scalability, and the key touch points I had identified in the journey map informed decision to create an onboarding experience.

 The project carousel addressed the Biennale's need for scalability by providing a location where future projects can easily be added without having to restructure the information architecture of the app.
 Each slide of the project carousel features a photo, brief information about the project, a button to find more information, and a call to action to "Go Play" at AR exhibition.